Configure

 Steps

 The Steps pane provides a navigable outline of all sections and steps in the Playbook.
-Each row displays the step number, keyword (SEND, SET, RUN, etc.), and a preview of the step’s target — such as the Action name for a RUN step or the variable name for a SET step.
+Each row displays the step number, keyword (SEND, SET, RUN, etc.), and a preview of the step’s target — such as the API tool name for a RUN step or the variable name for a SET step.

 Steps pane